Chapter 11 : Rejections, Acceptances

 “It won’t be the same.”
 He said quietly, stepping forward and holding my gaze intently.

 I sighed, wanting so much to accept but unsure that I could trust him.
 Though… I couldn’t help remembering that he had shown me how different he’d become over the last few months.
 He’d been trustworthy and dependable in House Bonding in a way that he hadn’t before in our relationship.
-Maybe he really had
+Maybe he really had changed.

 “Alright.”
 I said, closing my eyes and hoping that I wouldn’t regret it.
 “I’ll go to your bloody party with you.”